-DEC Ada Version 3.5 supports OpenVMS VAX Version 6.2 through Version 7.2.
+DEC Ada Version 3.5 supports OpenVMS Version 6.2 through 7.2.

-For a complete list of the required operating system components, current hardware requirements, and prerequisite and optional software and their required version numbers, see the Software Product Description (SPD), which is shipped on the DEC Ada kit in SYS\$HELP:ADA03n\SPD.\.
+For a complete list of the required operating system components, current hardware requirements, and prerequisite and optional software and their required version numbers, see the Software Product Description (SPD), that is on the DEC Ada kit in SYS\$HELP:ADA03n_SPD..